xdtlab/pydaten/README.md

 Daten is a P2P NoSQL data storage network, heavily inspired from the original Bitcoin design with some simplifications and features.
 Like Bitcoin, The Daten Network consists of miners who verify the transactions by doing PoW on blocks.
 Accounts are simply private-key and public-key pairs, which have some balance in themselves.

+Unlike regular cryptocurrencies in which transactions are just means of transfering value, in Daten network, every transaction is also a record in a database with a unique identifier.

 Users are able to attach different types of data to the transactions.
-The difference is, those data are **_queryable_**.
+The difference is, those data are **_indexed_** and **_queryable_**.
 Attachments are not free, just as regular transactions in other cryptocurrencies cost a fee.

 There have been several design goals for this project:
  - Easily queryable data